Quantum states for a minimum-length spacetime: Quantum spacetime at a point: null states

-As mentioned above, our aim is to do this by joining the minimum-length results on one side and an operational view of gravity (as well as of all of physics) on the other.
+It appears here sort of similarity between the just described results and what we would get if we went to measure a quantum observable corresponding to the Ricci scalar at (classical) event $P$ with probes reaching $P$ along orthogonal directions, each measurement possibly consisting in taking the expectation value of quantum Ricci according to some suitable state.
+The purpose of the paper is to try to investigate this similarity and possibly turn it into something more definite and workable on.
+As we will see below, this is done by introducing an abstract, finite-dimensional Hilbert space $H$ attached to (classical) event $P$, capable of describing all the states of qmetric spacetime at $P$ as well as the observables at $P$, specifically the Ricci scalar.

+Having this finite-dim Hilbert space reproducing qmetric results might be enough in that $d$-dimensional Hilbert spaces with assigned finite $d$ are all equivalent to each other.
+But, which is the physical system which these states are supposed to refer to?
+It is generically ``the spacetime at $P$'' as probed by that congruence.
+But this entails a reference body $A$ (the observer) and a test body $B$ reaching $P$ along the possible geodesics, both generically quantum.
+We see on one hand minimum length results hint at a kind of microstructure for spacetime, on the other the probing of this possible microstructure means to resort to observers and test bodies.
+This quite naturally leads to join the minimum-length results with an operational view of gravity.

 Following Einstein himself, we consider a point $P$ in spacetime not merely as a mathematical entity in an abstract manifold, but as something physically defined by some crossing or coincidence event among material bodies.
 In the same spirit, and following the emphasis drawn on this for a long time now (see \cite{Aharonov}), we consider as reference frames not merely a set of local coordinates, but actual bodies, quantum bodies since we are going to a small scale, in terms of which the motion of other quantum bodies, the test particles, is described.
 Point $P$ is regarded as a coincidence event involving a material reference frame (system $A$), generically, but not necessarily, part of the matter which sources the gravitational field, and a test particle (system $B$).
 In general, we can assume that both the reference body and the test particle give, if any, only a slight perturbation of the field; this, in the perspective of performing measurements disturbing as little as possible.
 It is clear however that in the vacuum this cannot apply: in this case, the material frame and the test particle are non-negligible sources of the field which is measured at $P$.